pulumi/infrastructure-as-code-workshop/labs/02-app-arch/01-provisioning-vms.md

 export const hostname = server.publicDns;
 ```

+> :white_check_mark: After completing this step, your `index.ts` file should look like this.

-## Step 1 — Provision the VM and Access It
+## Step 2 &mdash; Provision the VM and Access It

 To provision the VM, run: